 Devotions, Family Devotionals

 Prayer:

-Jesus, help our family trust God with all our hearts.
-When we don’t understand what is happening, teach us to rely on His wisdom and care.
-Strengthen our faith, calm our fears, and guide us as we walk together in trust and obedience.
+Jesus, help our family trust You with all our hearts.
+When we feel uncertain, remind us that Your wisdom is greater than ours.
+Teach us to rely on You in every decision and walk forward together in faith.
 Amen.

+Devotions, Family Devotionals